-In addition, since the end of March 2009, Mexico observed an unusual pattern of acute respiratory infection (SARI) cases which increased even more in the first weeks of April.
-From 17 to 26 April, 1,455 probable cases of influenza with severe pneumonia were reported including 84 deaths.
-The cases were recorded in 24 of the 32 states of Mexico, but were concentrated in the Federal District, State of Mexico, and San Luis Potosí, the majority of them in previously healthy young adult people.
+In addition, since the end of March 2009, Mexico observed an unusual pattern of acute respiratory infection (SARI) cases that increased even more in the first weeks of April.
+From 17 to 26 April, 1,455 probable cases of influenza with severe pneumonia were reported, including 84 deaths.
+The cases were recorded in 24 of the 32 states of Mexico, but were concentrated in the Federal District and the states of Mexico and San Luis Potosí-the majority of them in previously healthy young adult people.
 There have been few cases in individuals under 3 or over 59 years old.
-Of these 1,455 probable cases, 25 cases of swine influenza A/H1N1 have been confirmed in the reference laboratories in Winnipeg of Canada and the CDC of the United States.
-The confirmed cases come from Federal District (17); State of Mexico (6); Oaxaca (1) and Veracruz (1).
-5 deaths have been registered among the 25 confirmed cases, 4 of the Federal District and one of the State of Mexico.
+Of these 1,455 probable cases, 25 cases of swine influenza A/H1N1 have been confirmed in the reference laboratories in Winnipeg, Canada, and the Centers for Disease Control and Prevention (CDC) of the United States.
+The confirmed cases come from Federal District (17) and from the states of Mexico (6); Oaxaca (1), and Veracruz (1).
+Five deaths have been reported among the 25 confirmed cases: 4 in the Federal District and 1 in Mexico state.

-In Canada, 4 human cases of swine influenza A/H1N1 were confirmed in children of the province of New Scotland; some of them with recent trip history to Cancun, Mexico.
-All the cases developed a mild form of the disease and are currently recovered.
+In Canada, 4 human cases of swine influenza A/H1N1 were confirmed in children from the province of Nova Scotia, some of them with a recent history of travel to Cancún, Mexico.
+All the cases developed a mild form of the disease and recovered.
 Laboratory tests were conducted in Winnipeg, Canada.
-'Indigenous' transmission is not discarded since not all the confirmed cases have trip history to Cancun.
+Indigenous transmission has not been ruled out, since not all the confirmed cases travelled to Cancún.

-In relation to the laboratory results; in the two first confirmed cases in the United States, virus A/California/04/2009 and A/California/05/2009 were isolated.
-They show a pattern of genetic reassortment of a virus of swine influenza from the Americas with a swine influenza virus from Eurasia.
+Regarding the laboratory results, in the two first confirmed cases in the United States, virus A/California/04/2009 and A/California/05/2009 were isolated.
+They show a pattern of genetic reassortment of a swine influenza virus from the Americas with a swine influenza virus from Eurasia.
 This particular genetic combination had not been detected in the past.
-Both proved to be resistant to amantadine and rimantadine, but sensitive to neuraminidase inhibitors, oseltamivir and zanamivir.
+Both proved to be resistant to amantadine and rimantadine, but sensitive to neuraminidase inhibitors, oseltamivir, and zanamivir.
 Both have been cultured in MDCK cells and inoculated in ferrets for the production of antisera.
-The complete genome of the virus A/California/04/2009 has been published and is available in the database of the GISAID (www.gisaid.org).
-The viruses of other 5 confirmed cases correspond to the same new strain.
+The complete genome of the virus A/California/04/2009 has been published and is available in the GISAID

+(www.gisaid.org) database.
+The viruses of other five confirmed cases correspond to the same new strain.

-In sum:
+In summary:

-- There is evidence of circulation of a strain previously undetected in pigs and humans. - Studies are being conducted in order to determine the extent of the human to human transmission.
+- There is evidence of circulation of a strain previously undetected in pigs and humans. - Studies are being conducted in order to determine the extent of human-to human-transmission.